Working in Canada: How To Find Work During and After Your Studies

 Working while studying

-Whether you already live there or are moving to study in Canada, it is always good to be able to earn some extra money to help with your living costs.
-Students often do this by working part-time while they study.
+Whether you already live in Canada or are moving there to study, earning some extra money can help with living costs.
+Many students do this by working part-time during their Masters.

 The number of hours and kind of work you can do then depends on whether you are employed in an on-campus or off-campus job.